 CONNECTING A 4-PRONG CABLE TO 3-PRONG OUTLET

 The homes built prior to 1996 may have a 3-hole 120/240V outlet.
 Some homes built prior to 1996 may have NEMA 10-30R.
 It provides two “hot” wires and neutral (see diagram).
-The appliances used with such an outlet had a jumper between neutral terminal and grounding lug.
+The old appliances used with such an outlet had a jumper between neutral terminal and grounding lug.
 People are often looking for a 3-prong to 4-prong adapter.
 Well, there is no such thing: nobody sells it because having plugs on both ends is not safe.
 In order to connect a generator output to the home wiring via an existing 3-hole outlet you’ll have to make your own cable.
 Here is how.
 Take a standard 4-wire generator cord and remove its socket.
 This will expose four leads.
 Then there are two options.
-If you happen to have a loose mating 3-prong plug NEMA 10-30P, attach it to two line wires and the neutral (refer to L14-30 pinout above).
+If you happen to have a mating 3-prong plug NEMA 10-30P, attach its X and Y terminals to two line wires and W to the neutral (refer to L14-30 pinout above).
 Alternatively, if you already have a 3-prong drier cord, you can tie its loose ends to L1, L2 and N of the generator cord by using wire nuts.
 In both cases the remaining green lead can be used to ground the genset (read below).

 To reduce risk, it is important to follow proper power-up and power-down sequences as described below.

-- Turn OFF the main electrical service disconnect and attach a visible label “Do not turn on”;
+- Turn OFF the main electrical service disconnect and attach a visible note “Do not turn on”;

 - Turn OFF all branch breakers in your distribution panel including the double-pole breaker for the drier or another outlet that you plan to use;

 - Assure that frame of your generator is grounded (see the safety warning above);

-- Start up the genset and let it stabilize for 5 minutes;
+- Start it up and let it stabilize for 5 minutes;

 - Turn on the double-pole breaker that feeds the 120/240V drier line;

 - Begin turning on individual switches in your electrical panel to energize the critical branches which you want to backup one at a time.

 A proper reverse procedure is equally important to reduce risk.